+Transcript of the interview made by the researcher in New York, in August of 1995.
+It is approved and edited by Miguel Algarin.

 Plexus Black Box is an attempt to document many different activities made by Plexus in the mid 80's and in the beginning of the 90's.
 It is made to document the ultimate statement by artists about this last decade of this millennium when old diseases which have mutated are coming back in new forms.

-What we are learning is that life in the planet cannot be lived without accepting pain and death as an active My poetry readings with the part of it.
-Nuyorican Poets Cafe at the Shuttle Theatre, in 1984, dealt with the theme that artists played the role of the elite of the working class.
+What we are learning is that life in the planet cannot be lived without accepting pain and death as an active part of it.
+My poetry readings with the Nuyorican Poets Cafe at the Shuttle Theatre, in 1984, dealt with the theme that artists played the role of the elite of the working class.

 If we do not plant our feet on the sidewalk we will lose our constituency.

 The rich will buy us, but they will not stand by us.
 My poem BodyBee Calling from the XXIst Century is a call for the poetic mind and the scientific mind to meet because we create metaphors that the public at large understand.
 We must create information about our biological body and our universe with clear simple language understood by the general public.
-The aesthetic image of Plexus is the volume of the artists' free participation in mass events such as the group shots in which a hundred artists gathered together in the middle of East Sixth Street just for a photo.
-The occasion in Plexus is the aesthetic sense, making an occasion into a happening and reflecting on that for its historical value.
-This is what I saw in Plexus, it plans its The art operas were own historical value. occasions where an enormous amount of work
+The aesthetic image of Plexus is the volume of

-Algarin understands Plexus aesthetic value for the intensity of its artistic creating process, concepts, turning occasions into addressing many art events, artistic, social and life issues related to the last decade of the XX Century.
-He recalls the first group photo shot the musicians, poets, other artists performers, and, the local community supporters gathered together in 1984 in the middle of East Sixth Street. between Avenues A and B in front of the Shuttle Theatre.
-There William was made to collect a huge quantity of players together and then the event either works or does not work.
-When it works, we all contribute to an idea which is itself in the making not made but "making."
-In that way the value of the aesthetics of Plexus is creating artistic concepts that hit emotions.
+Miguel Algarin understands Plexus aesthetic value for the intensity of its artistic process, creating concepts, turning occasions into art events, addressing many artistic, social and life issues related to the last decade of the XX Century.
+He recalls the first group photo shot of the musicians, poets, other artists performers, and, the local community supporters gathered together in 1984 in the middle of East Sixth Street, between Avenues A and B in front of the Shuttle Theatre.
+There William Parker performed his jazz the artists' free participation in mass events such as the group shots in which a hundred artists gathered together in the middle of East Sixth Street just for a photo.